focusaurus/config3/README.md

-# config3 - Get Your Settings, Minus Insanity
+# config3 - Get Your Settings, No Bananas

 ## How to Use It